The honey badger comes with a well-deserved reputation.

 Other small predators like black-backed jackal may shadow a honey badger hoping to grab prey that may escape the badger.

-Because of raiding honey they do face increasingly hostile challenge from beekeepers.
+Because of raiding honey, they do face an increasingly hostile challenges from beekeepers.

 Beekeepers are not prepared to lose large amounts of their honey to the badgers.